Department of Sociology and Anthropology

 that broaden our curriculum and will allow us to better serve our students.

 Innovative Programs and Curricula:

-The Department offers interdisciplinary programs in Geo-spatial analysis and Health and Social
+The Department also offers interdisciplinary programs in Geo-spatial analysis and Health and Social Sciences.

-New courses in sociology and anthropology designed to address the changes in Health education and
+The Department is now offering new courses in sociology and anthropology designed to address the changes in Health education and the MCAT exam.

 For more information about the Department of Sociology and Anthropology, contact Dr. Richard Colignon, Department Chair, at (314) 977-2900 or firstname.lastname@example.org